You know what’s beautiful? A crisp, concise bold message on a hat, the accessory that pulls your entire look together.

 It’s best to avoid small, detailed designs, as those are difficult to embroider.
 For flat embroidery, the minimum thickness for shapes is 0.05″ and the max is 0.5″.
 For 3D puff, the minimum thickness is 0.2″ and the maximum is 0.5″.
 There should also be a space of at least 0.5″ between multiple 3D objects.

-The main point?
+The main take-away?
 Use minimalist, bold designs with thick lines.

-When using embroidery tactics, the number of thread colors you use will impact the quality of the hat.
+When developing embroidery designs, you should note that the number of thread colors you use will impact the look of the hat.

-If you choose to use multiple colors, make sure that they’re large enough details to be able to sew well.
-Like these letters and forms in the hat above.
+If you choose to use multiple colors, make sure they have large enough details to be able to sew well.
+Like these letters and forms in this hat.

 Keep in mind that there’s a limit to how many thread colors you can use.
 We offer 15 different colors, but you’re limited to 2 colors for 3D puff, 4 for flat embroidery, and 6 for a mix of partial and 3D puff.